nextflow-io/nextflow/docs/vscode.md

 ### Configuration syntax

-See [Configuration](https://deploy-preview-5336--nextflow-docs-staging.netlify.app/config#syntax) for a comprehensive description of the configuration language.
+See {ref}`config-syntax` for a comprehensive description of the configuration language.

 Currently, Nextflow parses config files as Groovy scripts, allowing the use of scripting constructs like variables, helper functions, and conditional logic for dynamic configuration.
 For example: